 People in low-income communities and communities of color are disproportionately exposed to higher levels of air pollution.
 Marginalized by urban segregation in US cities, these communities are often located near freight centers and heavily traveled roadways, and can lack access to the resources to adapt to—or move away from—air pollution and climate-related damage.

 Analysis of the emissions from cars, SUVs, trucks, and buses shows that exposure to harmful particulate matter air pollution is inequitable: Asian Americans are, on average, exposed to 34 percent higher PM2.5 concentrations than the average person in the U.S., and Black people experience concentrations 24 percent higher than average.
 Latino people (defined as those identifying as Hispanic or Latino) have exposure 23 percent higher than the US population as a whole.
 White people have average exposure that is 14 percent lower than the average for the nation.
 This means that, on average, Asian American and Black people are exposed to PM2.5 pollution that is 56 and 44 percent higher, respectively, than Whites.

 Emissions from heavy-duty vehicles

 Trucks and buses play a major role in our lives, hauling goods from manufacturers to stores, picking up our trash, delivering packages, and transporting thousands of people around cities, everyday.
-But these vehicles also also greatly affect public health and global warming
+But these vehicles also greatly affect public health and global warming